numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

     descriptor structure for each data type supported.
 This descriptor structure contains useful information about the type as well as a pointer to a table of function pointers to implement specific functionality.
+As the name suggests, it is associated with the macro :c:data:`PyArray_DESCR`.

 .. c:member:: int PyArrayObject.flags

-    Flags indicating how the memory pointed to by data is to be interpreted.
+    Pointed to by the macro :c:data:`PyArray_FLAGS`, this data member represents the flags indicating how the memory pointed to by data is to be interpreted.
 Possible flags are :c:data:`NPY_ARRAY_C_CONTIGUOUS`,
     :c:data:`NPY_ARRAY_F_CONTIGUOUS`, :c:data:`NPY_ARRAY_OWNDATA`,
     :c:data:`NPY_ARRAY_ALIGNED`, :c:data:`NPY_ARRAY_WRITEABLE`,